 - Frozen coil

-A frozen coil typically indicates a problem with the airflow, such as restrictions caused by filthy air filters or collapsed return air ductwork.
-Frozen indoor coils could also be caused by low refrigerant.
+A frozen coil typically indicates an issue with the airflow, such as restrictions caused by dirty air filters or collapsed return air ductwork.
+Frozen indoor coils could also be the result of low refrigerant.

-Best practices suggest that the most effective way for a Tempe area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
+Best practices suggest that the number one way for a Tempe area homeowner to prevent these common problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be detected during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!